thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ## Before you begin

-Before you configure SAML, you will need the following information:
+Before you configure SAML, you need the following information:

 - **ThoughtSpot Service address**: Domain or IP of the server where your ThoughtSpot instance is running.
 - **Port**: Port of the server where your ThoughtSpot instance is running.